almailam/EC535Project_SGS/README.md

 2. Compile the gpio.c kernel module in the /km directory using the given Makefile
 4. Run *qmake* with the necessary target, etc.
 5. Run *make* with your newly created Makefile from step 3
-6. Move your newly created executable called "ec535project" onto the BeagleBone Black, as well as the given shell scripts (pumpToggle.sh, LEDToggle.sh, and ...), and finally your compiled kernel module from step 2.
+6. Move your newly created executable called "ec535project" onto the BeagleBone Black, as well as the given shell scripts (pumpToggle.sh, LEDToggle.sh, and startup.sh), and finally your compiled kernel module from step 2.
-7. (on the BB) Assuming the sensors are already connected and all the transferred files are in the same directory, first run the shell script to install the GPIO kernel module, then run the main executable compiled in step 5!
+7. (on the BB) Assuming the sensors are already connected and all the transferred files are in the same directory, first run the *startup.sh* shell script to load the GPIO kernel module, then run the *ec535project* executable you created in step 5!